PatchworkBoy/domoticz-cam-bridge/README.md

 # domoticz-cam-bridge
-IP Camera HTTP & FTP Alarm to Domoticz Virtual Switch
+A quick bodge of an unrefined IP Camera HTTP & FTP Alarm to Domoticz Virtual Switch Bridge

 Clone the repo...